Why go to university?

 Studying biology, medicine and health

-Do you enjoy science and are thinking about working in a job related to healthcare or biosciences?
+Enjoy science and are thinking about a job related to healthcare or biosciences?

 A degree in a related discipline will give you the skills and knowledge you need for your career.